Milan Baroš: Liverpool

-Baroš joined Liverpool in 2002 in a transfer worth £3.2 million, although he did not move straight away due to delays in obtaining a work permit for him.
-He made his club debut in a UEFA Champions League tie away to Barcelona on 13 March; he played the last 16 minutes in place of Emile Heskey as the match finished goalless.
+Baroš joined Liverpool in July 2001 for an undisclosed fee and on a contract of undisclosed length; he joined compatriots Patrik Berger and Vladimír Šmicer at the club.
+The BBC estimated his transfer fee as £3.2 million.
+He did not move to England straight away due to delays in obtaining a work permit, which was obtained in December.
+He made his club debut in a UEFA Champions League tie away to Barcelona on 13 March 2002; he played the last 16 minutes in place of Emile Heskey as the match finished goalless.
 It was his only appearance of the 2001–02 season.

 In the 2002–03 season, Baroš scored twice on his Premiership debut away to Bolton Wanderers on 14 September 2002, as Liverpool won 3–2 away.
 Baroš was a substitute in the 2003 Football League Cup Final against Manchester United.
 He entered the game in the second half, but did not play to the end of the game, being substituted himself a minute before the end of the game.
 Liverpool won the game 2–0 to win the cup, the first major trophy of Baroš' career.
 Towards the end of the season, he scored twice in a 6–0 away win over already-relegated West Bromwich Albion in April 2003.
 He ended his first season in the Premiership with 12 goals for the club.

 Baroš broke his ankle in a September 2003 match against Blackburn Rovers, a match which also saw teammate Jamie Carragher sustain a broken leg.
 Baroš subsequently missed five months of football and scored just two goals in the 2003–04 season.
 His first goal came in a league match against Leeds United in February 2004, while his other goal was in March in a 1–1 Champions League draw against Marseille.
 Baroš would later claim that had manager Gérard Houllier stayed at the club after the summer of 2004, he would have put in a transfer request.
 As it was, Houllier left the club and was replaced by Rafael Benítez.